novel-zlood/novel-zlood.github.io/source/_posts/rptc/rptc-121.md

 A different kind of excitement welled up.

-If last year they relied on Son Jung-woo and 【Software Bank】's fame, now they were in a position of mutual win-win.
+If last year they relied on Son Jung-yi and 【Software Bank】's fame, now they were in a position of mutual win-win.

 Oh Min-woo loudly proclaimed during a meeting that 【Jungle】 was the best.

-"Son Jung-woo is a very lucky man.
+"Son Jung-yi is a very lucky man.
 If it were now, we would have chosen our partners, but back then, we had no choice, right?"

 "That's right.
-Son Jung-woo and 【Software Bank】 were already there in front of 【Jungle】, so people went 'Wow' and paid attention.
-So, partnering with Son Jung-woo to enter Japan itself was like promoting ourselves."
+Son Jung-yi and 【Software Bank】 were already there in front of 【Jungle】, so people went 'Wow' and paid attention.
+So, partnering with Son Jung-yi to enter Japan itself was like promoting ourselves."

 "It seems like it will soon be the opposite.
-As you know, if a portal site called 【Jungle】 appears in Japan, Son Jung-woo will want to introduce online shopping and music services quickly."
+As you know, if a portal site called 【Jungle】 appears in Japan, Son Jung-yi will want to introduce online shopping and music services quickly."

 "When that time comes, let's not do business at a loss like now, but start by confidently taking big money."